xnephilim/blackfury/x/mint/README.md

 ## Concepts

 The `x/mint` module is designed to handle the regular printing of new tokens within a chain.
-The design taken within Quicksilver is to
+The design taken within Blackfury is to

 - Mint new tokens once per epoch (default one week)
 - To have a "Reductioning factor" every period, which reduces the number of